 Patient’s concerns and costs linked to AI are infection, physical discomfort, and stress due to procedures, among other aspects.
 For women, the complications include multiple pregnancies and OHSS, while for men, the risk is sexual dysfunction and impotency.
 Incorrect approaches used in animals are painful and can result in infection; moreover, disease transmission is possible if biosecurity measures are not observed.
 It is equally important for practitioners to employ the right methods and observe hygiene to reduce such possibilities.

 The future of artificial insemination in biology would be quite effective and likely to involve several new technological innovations, like the utilisation of advanced reproductive technologies, genetic engineering, and precision breeding.
 Further research will be devoted to increasing the success rates, decreasing the cost, and solving ethical and social issues.
-Moreover, AI will remain instrumental in various expressions of conservancy, in sparing the planet’s diversity, and in the management of the animals’ population.
+Moreover, AI will remain instrumental in various expressions of conservancy, in preserving the planet’s diversity, and in the management of the animal population.

 The procedure has come to change breeding techniques and reproductive medicine in general in areas of infertility, improvement of breeds, and species as a whole.
-Certainly, the ever-growing ethical and social, not to mention legal, implications of AI remain a problem that nobody seems to have a definitive solution to but the advancement and proper utilisation of this sort of technology hold bright futures for unpacking some of the most pertinent dilemmas in biology while aiming at enhancing the quality of life of animals and mankind as a whole.
+Certainly, the ever-growing ethical and social, not to mention legal, implications of AI remain a problem that nobody seems to have a definitive solution to, but the advancement and proper utilisation of this sort of technology hold bright futures for unpacking some of the most pertinent dilemmas in biology while aiming at enhancing the quality of life of animals and mankind as a whole.

 Q1.
 Which of the following is a potential drawback of using controlled breeding techniques?